rootCircle/cpast_llm/README.md

 ## Install & setup

 Create a `.env` containing the gemini api key.
-Make sure you have `poetry` installed on your local system.
+Make sure you have [rye](https://rye-up.com/guide/installation/) installed on your local system.

 ```bash
 make init